 Table of contents:

-- Why are online reviews essential for your brand?
+- Why are online business reviews essential for your brand?

 - Start using media monitoring tools

-Why are online reviews essential for your brand?
+Why are online business reviews essential for your brand?

 As I told you before, 91% of 18-34-year-old consumers trust online reviews as much as personal recommendations.
 Nowadays, when people are being flooded with ads, your customers’ reviews become one of the most reliable sources of information about your brand.